pjdewitte/ng-gallery/README.md

 * Alternatively, you can also use a cloud-based database such as Mongolab which offers free tiers

-* you need to create 3 collections in your database: 'gallery.models', 'gallery.extensions', 'gallery.thumbnails'
+* You need to create 3 collections in your database: 'gallery.models', 'gallery.extensions', 'gallery.thumbnails'

 * You need to populate the 'gallery.models' with uploaded models translated with View & Data API (see section "Uploading your models for View & Data API" below), check the response from that [REST API](http://viewer.autodesk.io/node/ng-gallery/api/models) to see how a populated database needs to look like.

-* In order to populate your database, you need to upload models through the View & Data WebService.
-See "Uploading your models to View & Data Web Service" section below.

 * Set your database settings in config-server.js according to your MongoDb install